Chris Pilcher: An inspirational teacher

 May 8 2005 / The Observer

-In March 2005, the journalist and literary critic Jason Cowley travelled to New York to meet David Sylvian for an article published in the Observer on 10 April.
+In March 2005, Jason Cowley travelled to New York to meet David Sylvian for an article published in the Observer on 10 April.
 Their conversation continued over email.

 March 2005 / An interview with David Sylvian